growingdevs/growingdevs.github.io/_posts/2014-07-26-your-first-docker-rails-deployment.md

 ---
 published: true
-title: Your First Docker Rails Deployment
+title: A basic infrastructure with Docker, Chef, and Rails
-subtitle:
+subtitle: A basic infrastructure setup using the features of Docker.
 author: Austen Ito
 ga_id:
 created_at: 2014-07-26 13:48:08.227526 -04:00